mkittani/Rent-It-Out/README.md

 ```

-## Documentation
+## API Documentation

 The API is documented using Postman.
-Access it [here](https://documenter.getpostman.com/view/39239724/2sAY4xB2c8)
+You can access the full documentation [here](https://documenter.getpostman.com/view/39239724/2sAY4xB2c8).